bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 #### I want to run requests from a frontend application or browser (e.g. React app), and I only show anonymous information/I do not support logging in as a customer

-You should use a normal Storefront API Token, and you can use an anonymous `fetch` or `XHR` mode that does not send cookies along with the request.
-When creating your token, be sure to specify the origin from which your requests will be run, in order to whitelist this origin for [CORS.](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
+Use a normal Storefront API Token.
+You can use an anonymous `fetch` or `XHR` mode that does not send cookies along with the request.
+When creating your token, be sure to specify the origin from which your requests will be run in order to whitelist this origin for [CORS.](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)

 #### I want to run requests from a frontend application or browser (e.g. React app), and I wish to support logging in directly from that frontend application